Transition Innovation, Engineering and Management

 Every time a new problem, challenge or opportunity arises, a new field of engineering emerges to provide solutions, manage the risks, and deliver the benefits derived from applying the sciences, mathematics and the arts of creative problem solving.

-The mission of Transition Engineers is to effectively manage the risks of un-sustainable resource use and environmental impacts by implementing changes and adaptations in existing engineered systems.
+The mission of Transition Engineers is to create innovations that disrupt the business as usual course, effectively manage the risks of un-sustainable resource use and environmental impacts by carrying out shift projects involving existing engineered systems and existing businesses and organizations.

 The Global Association for Transition Engineering will provide a membership and support network, a platform for carrying out research, teaching and certification and a forum for communicating successful projects that rapidly reduce fossil fuel use and manage restricted use of these valuable resources over an extended time-scale.

+Most of the people in the GATE have experience with trying to bring sustainability into the business-as-usual.
+We have similar stories about knowing what "should" be done, but not being able to find a way to get the traction and decisions to change what needs changing.
+Since 2000 the Advanced Energy and Mateiral Systems Lab (AEMSLab) at Canterbury University in New Zealand has been working on energy transition, and the role of engineering.
 Susan Krumdieck, Professor in Mechanical Engineering at Canterbury University in New Zealand, has 25 years of research and experience in sustainability and energy engineering.
-In 2010 she put forward the idea of Transition Engineering when she had the idea that the work of transition to sustainability could be accomplished in a similar way to previous transitions in safety and security.
+In 2010 she put forward the proposition of an emerging engineering field, Transition Engineering, when she had the idea that the work of transition to sustainability could be accomplished in a similar way to previous transitions in safety and security.
 By 2011 there were a number of people who wanted to get involved on several continents.
 A Linked-in discussion group was started in November 2012 to explore the foundation of a professional group.
 The discussion agreed that in keeping with the founding of Safety Engineering in 1911, if 62 professional engineers agreed that there should be an action from within the engineering professions to achieve the scientific requirements for climate change and fossil fuel reduction, then we would start a campaign for action.
 The discussion group is used to consider ideas and share experiences.
 The decision to go forward with opening the GATE was made by 142 engineers from the USA, UK, New Zealand and other countries in November 2012.
 It is also the forum where the organisation of an association is taking place.
 As at April 2015 the Linked-in membership is over 1500 members from across the globe.

 Discussion Topics: Theoretical Background needed for TE, Examples of TE projects, Teaching of TE Principles and Methods, Local organisations, sources of information, meetings and workshops, companies investing in TE analysis and Transition Planning and Management.